llm-bible/llm-bible.github.io/_publications/zhang2024get.markdown

 bibkey: zhang2024get
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.04983"}
-tags: ['Efficiency And Optimization', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'Tools', 'Training Techniques']
 ---
 Large Language Models (LLMs) have been found to memorize and recite some of the textual sequences from their training set verbatim, raising broad concerns